zackhsi/venmo/README.md

 Authentication
 --------------
 `venmo` requires an access token to make requests on your behalf.
-The access token is written to the file "/usr/local/var/venmo/ACCESS_TOKEN"